-After observatory activation, and a calibration and a verification phase, the first sets of NuSTAR data became publicly available on August 29th, 2013 through NASA's High Energy Astrophysics Science Archive Research Center (HEASARC), while the second NuSTAR data release took place on November 25th, 2013.NuSTAR data are most easily accessible via the usual HEASARC archive interfaces, i.e., Browse and Xamin, specifically making use of the master table of NuSTAR data sets archived at the HEASARC, the NUMASTER table.
-Notice that NUMASTER contains all NuSTAR observations which have been processed and successfully validated by the NuSTAR Science Operation Center, and many of these data sets may not yet be public: users should check the public_date parameter in NUMASTER to determine the public availability of observations.
-Proprietary data are indicated by having either a null value or a future date for the public_date parameter in the NUMASTER table.
+As of the date of this last data release, 1750 (1106 excluding slews) NuSTAR data sets (ObsIDs) have become public.
+Notice that, in addition to these major data releases from the baseline mission phase, there are some NuSTAR data sets from targets of opportunity (ToOs), coordinated observations with other observatories, and from the NuSTAR Guest Observer program (observations for Cycle 1 started in Spring 2015) which have been and are being made public according to their individual public dates based on the duration of the limited-use periods for these datasets.NuSTAR data are most easily accessible via the usual HEASARC archive interfaces, i.e., Browse and Xamin, by querying the master table of NuSTAR data sets archived at the HEASARC, the NUMASTER table.
+Notice that NUMASTER contains all NuSTAR observations which have been processed and successfully validated by the NuSTAR Science Operation Center, and many of these data sets may not yet be public.
+Users should check the public_date parameter in NUMASTER in order to determine the public availability of observations.
+Proprietary data are indicated by having either a null value or a date in the future for the public_date parameter in the NUMASTER table.
 Users can query this table and download the data associated with the selected observation(s) using the usual Browse/Xamin procedures.

 Expert users who already know the Observation IDs (ObsIDs) of the dataset(s) in which they are interested, can also directly access NuSTAR data via the HEASARC's ftp site.
 The public NuSTAR data are at http://heasarc.gsfc.nasa.gov/FTP/nustar/data/obs/00/ in subdirectories 0, 1, 2, 3, etc., determined by the first digit of their ObsID: thus, the data for ObsID = 80001001002 are in the directory http://heasarc.gsfc.nasa.gov/FTP/nustar/data/obs/00/8/80001001002/.